peter11244/dbx-azure-mlops/terraform/1-network/network.md

 The Private DNS zone is a table that links between URLS and IP addresses.
 In our setup we have a two URL resolutions
 - Our Workspace URL -> This is routed to our Front End private endpoint IP
 - <region>.pl-auth -> This is routed to our AAD auth private endpoint IP

+## App (Data Plane) Network
+This network is for your App workspace.